jacebenson/jace.pro/content/properties/glide.discovery.roundingInterval.cpu.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.discovery.roundingInterval.cpu
-description: "CPU speed rounding: Enter the number to round the CPU speed to.
+description: "<b>CPU speed rounding:</b> Enter the number to round the CPU speed to.
 The units are in MHz. "
-value:
 ---
+1